A down-to-earth cookbook that makes the keto lifestyle not feel like a diet.

 Focused on taste first and diet second, and delivers the benefits of both.
-Recipes involve ingredients that are familiar yet produce results desired from principles of the Keto diet.
-Enhanced with images that make the recipes only look that much better.
-We also love the built-in Keto scale.
+Recipes involve ingredients that are familiar yet produce results desired from principles of the keto diet.
+Book is enhanced with images that make the recipes only look that much better.
+We also love the built-in keto scale.

 Customers appreciate that with just a few ingredients per recipe, dishes are tasty and vary from day to day.
 We love the simplicity of each recipe and the confidence each instills to help readers believe the diet is achievable without sacrificing taste.